 Frank and Michael were actually running this operation under the radar by not putting anything in writing, according to the docuseries, just for SEC to catch wind as soon as a subcontractor did.
 That’s because they were advertising “100% riskless” trading — frankly impossible in the finance world — which led to the revelation they’d raised $444 million for Bernie to invest by 1992.
 Nevertheless, as Bernie was already a big name, the SEC simply ordered Avellino & Bienes to be shut down owing to its illegal structural working, and the money was returned to clients soon after.

-The truth is Bernie’s Ponzi scheme worked such magic that essentially every client reinvested directly with him once A&B closed its door, only for Frank and Michael to follow suit as well.
+The truth is that Bernie’s Ponzi scheme worked such magic that essentially every client reinvested directly with him once A&B closed its door, and only Frank and Michael followed suit.
 This means the accountants evolved into securities investors by reportedly handing the former a majority of their life savings, just to lose it all when the truth came to light in late 2008.
 By this point, they’d both relocated to Florida for good, with Frank owning a home in Palm Beach alongside his wife Nancy Avellino and Michael settling down in Fort Lauderdale with his life partner Dianne Bienes.

 As for their current whereabouts, Frank is in his mid-80s and still resides in Palm Beach, Florida, from where he continues to face the lawsuit filed against him, Michael, and their family members.
 The plaintiff, in this case, is the Trustee for Liquidation of Bernard L. Madoff Investment Securities, who’s hoping to recover the fictitious profits they’d earned and redirect the same to Bernie’s victims.
 Though Frank himself has purportedly filed for claims as a part of the latter category (as a victim) as well as for bankruptcy, making things quite complicated.